Author:

 Datafied Childhoods

 Making sense of the datafied world: a methodological guide (Kuidas mõista andmestunud maailma?
-Metodoloogiline teejuht), which was compiled and edited by Anu Masso and Andra Siibak from the University of Tartu Institute of Social Studies and Katrin Tiidenberg from Tallinn University Baltic Film, Media and Arts School, was chosen as the best Estonian-language university textbook of 2020.
+Metodoloogiline teejuht), which was compiled and edited by Anu Masso from Tallinn University of Technology, Andra Siibak from the University of Tartu Institute of Social Studies and Katrin Tiidenberg from Tallinn University Baltic Film, Media and Arts School, was chosen as the best Estonian-language university textbook of 2020.

 The compilation Making sense of the datafied world: a methodological guide will provide useful reading for anyone seeking to better understand the datafication processes – analysts, experts and decision-makers, students who are just beginning to work with data, as well as experienced specialists.
 In the book, 38 experts, professors and practitioners from various universities, research and development institutions and private businesses help to define the datafying world.